 Reinforcing decades of agency collaboration in space, NASA and the European Space Agency (ESA) are each building one of the instruments suites to monitor deep space weather and report data back to Earth.
 Each agency was able to take advantage of this early opportunity to conduct science from Gateway – first realized in late 2019 – by capitalizing on technologies that were mature enough to be delivered by mid-2022.
 The two complementary mini weather stations will split up the work, with ERSA monitoring space radiation at higher energies with a focus on astronaut protection, while HERMES monitors lower energies critical to scientific investigations.

 Swimming in a solar sea

-The night sky may appear dark and empty, but we are swimming through an open sea of high energy particles writhing with electric and magnetic fields.
-Electrons and ions zoom by at over one million miles per hour, with occasional blasts from solar storms pushing them to near light-speed.
-This stream of particles, or tiny bits of Sun, is the solar wind.
+The night sky may appear dark and empty, but we are swimming through an open sea of high-energy particles writhing with electric and magnetic fields.
+Electrons and ions zoom by at over one million miles per hour, with occasional blasts from solar storms pushing them to near-light speed.
+This stream of particles, or tiny bits of the Sun, is the solar wind.